UML Diagram in Software Engineering: Types, Uses, and Examples

 • Enhances Interaction

-A common visual language is established by UML diagrams between developers, designers, analysts of business, and stakeholders who are not technical.
+A common visual language is established by UML diagrams between developers, designers, business analysts, and stakeholders who are not technical.
 As a result, there are fewer misconceptions during development.

 • Better System Design Support

 UML helps in several important ways by modeling systems before implementation.
-The ways are design flaws are identified early, provides scalable and modular architecture, and schedule component integration in advance.
+The ways design flaws are identified early, provide a scalable and modular architecture, and schedule component integration in advance.

 • Enhances Documentation

-UML diagrams serve as a living document that captures system architecture and makes the following tasks easier by greetings to the new team members, maintaining and updating code, and tracking the features’ development.
+UML serves as a living document that captures system architecture and makes the following tasks easier by introducing new team members, maintaining and updating code, and tracking the development.

 • Promotes Reusability and Maintainability